panva/jose/README.md

 )
 ```

-#### Encrypting
+#### JWE Encrypting

 Encrypt using the recipient's public key or a shared symmetrical secret.
+See the
-See the [documentation][documentation-jwe] for more.
+[documentation][documentation-jwe] for more.

 ```js
 jose.JWE.encrypt(